mzguntalan/h-former/README.md

 ```

 ## Generating animations
-You can generate animations like the one shown in Section Results, by using the script on creating animations
+You can generate animations like the one shown in the beginning, by using the script on creating animations
 (`./visuzalization/create_animation.py`).
 This
-script loads a random set of fonts fromt the dataset and tweens between them pair (this also loops the last font to
+script loads a random set of fonts from the dataset and tweens between them pair (this also loops the last font to
 the first font to create a seamless transition).
 However, if you want to create specific animations, refer to that
 script and the module ./visualization/animation to create those.